Tick Diseases in Dogs - Symptoms and Treatment

 Lyme disease in dogs

-Lyme disease in dogs is caused the bacterium spirochete called Borrelia burdogferi.
-The main symptoms of Lyme disease in dogs is a characteristic limp, joint inflammation, fever, weakness, lethargy, anorexia, weight loss and kidney problems.
+Lyme disease in dogs is caused by the bacterium spirochete called Borrelia burgdorferi.
+The main symptoms of Lyme disease in dogs include a characteristic limp, joint inflammation, fever, weakness, lethargy, anorexia, weight loss, and kidney problems.
+In some cases, dogs may develop a form of kidney disease known as Lyme nephritis, which can be severe.

 Read about Lyme disease in dogs in more detail.